 How to Install Microsoft Office 365 Pro Plus

-Enter you FDU NetID and then click “Next”.
-This will re-direct you to the FDU SSO login page.
+Enter your FDU NetID and then click “Next”.
+This will re-direct you to the FDU SSO login page

 Windows